-Given the amount of time and energy we have dedicated to creating a school environment designed to maximize learning opportunities and development during the day, we have placed significant emphasis on our after school program as well.
-Partnering with After School All-stars, an award winning and highly recognized after school program, we work vigilantly with them to ensure that every student who is in need of after school support is met with academic assistance of the highest level, a robust enrichment program which provides opportunities for students not always prevalent in many of their homes, and our continued focus on ensuring that all students are surrounded by a community of students and staff who are committed to providing them with what they need to achieve their highest potential.
+Given the amount of time and energy we have dedicated to creating a school environment designed to maximize learning opportunities and development during the day, we have placed significant emphasis on our after school offerings as well.
+We work vigilantly to ensure that every student who is in need of after school support is met with academic assistance of the highest level through teacher office hours.
+We offer a full CIF sports program, with nine different seasonal sports, for any student who meets the prerequisites to participate in.
+And we offer 21 clubs, sponsored by teachers and staff, so that students can express themselves and have a safe place to do so.